BIGJRA/BIGJRA.github.io/rejuv.md

 ## S.S.
 Oceana
-After either skipping the prologue or finishing the last cutscene, the game asks which difficulty mode you’d prefer.
+After either skipping the prologue or finishing the last cutscene, the game asks which difficulty mode you'd prefer.
 Personally, I would recommend Casual Mode for anyone attempting to do a more restrictive challenge run or anyone who does not have much experience with the Reborn-style Pokemon game.
-I would recommend Normal Mode to anyone looking for a challenge or who found Reborn’s difficulty adequate, and Intense Mode to those with lots of experience who found Normal / Reborn too easy, somehow.
+I would recommend Normal Mode to anyone looking for a challenge or who found Reborn's difficulty adequate, and Intense Mode to those with lots of experience who found Normal / Reborn too easy, somehow.
 Regardless of choice, the game allows you to change your difficulty setting later if you want. **I will be covering battles in this guide as they appear in Normal Mode.**

 Register yourself as a trainer, choosing among genders and six sprites.
 Amanda will ask if you want to input a password.
-I don’t recommend using the password if you’ve never played the game, since this section contains many important story beats, but if you do want to skip ahead to the next section, the password is 4567, though you’ll lose out on potential relationship points with Nancy.
+I don't recommend using the password if you've never played the game, since this section contains many important story beats, but if you do want to skip ahead to the next section, the password is 4567, though you'll lose out on potential relationship points with Nancy.

 There are two other passwords you can input here.
 If you want to play as